khannchychuon/Khannchy-Portfolio/README.md

 - Execute UAT
 - Verify defect fixes
 - Validate deployments
-- Prepare Test Evidence
-- Collaborate with Developers and Business Teams
 - Support Green Test activities

 ---

-## Software Engineering Intern
+## 💼 Software Engineering Intern
 ### Squeeze Asia
+**Nov 2024 – Feb 2025**

-Worked in Agile environment.
+Worked as a Frontend Developer Intern in an Agile development team.

-Responsibilities

-- Frontend Development
-- REST API Integration
-- Software Testing
-- Bug Fix Verification
+**Responsibilities**
+- Developed responsive and user-friendly web interfaces using React.js and Tailwind CSS.
+- Collaborated with backend developers to integrate RESTful APIs.
+- Participated in Agile ceremonies, including sprint planning and daily stand-up meetings.
+- Fixed UI issues and implemented new features based on project requirements.
+- Used Git and GitHub for version control and team collaboration.

 # 🧪 QA Skills